cube-js/cube/docs/Schema/pre-aggregations.md

 `maxPreAggregations` sets trade-off between initial waiting time and average response times.
 More rollup tables you have more time is required to refresh them.
 On other hand more granular rollup tables reduce average response times.
 In some cases column count in rollup can affect it's refresh performance as well.

-## External Rollup
+## External Pre-Aggregations

 You should use this option for scenarios where you need to handle high throughput for big data backend.
-It allows to download rollups prepared in big data backends such as AWS Athena, BigQuery, Presto, Hive and others to low latency databases such as MySQL for actual querying.
+It allows to download rollups and original sql pre-aggregations prepared in big data backends such as AWS Athena, BigQuery, Presto, Hive and others to low latency databases such as MySQL for actual querying.
 While big data backends aren't very suitable for handling massive amounts of concurrent queries even on pre-aggregated data most of single node RDBMS can do it very well if cardinality of data not so big.
-Leveraging this nuance allows to create setup where you can query huge amounts of data with subsecond response times at cost of rollup download time.
+Leveraging this nuance allows to create setup where you can query huge amounts of data with subsecond response times at cost of pre-aggregation download time.

 To setup it just add `external` param to your pre-aggregation: